tradingticket/TradeItIosTicketSDK2/README.md

 # TradeIt iOS Ticket SDK

-There are two ways to use the Trade.it SDK:
-- The SDK includes pre-built screens and UI workflows that minimize the effort to integrate Trade.it trading, portfolio, and account management into an app.
-- The SDK also includes a set of classes that allow developers to build custom screens and UI workflows for "deep integration" with the Trade.it API trading workflow and users' portfolio data.

-## &#x2757; Beta Notice &#x2757;
+### &#x2757; Beta Notice &#x2757;
 *This library is in beta.
 We are actively working on it and you should pull the latest changes frequently.
-At this point we should have a stabilized interface for you to integrate against and we will make every effort to minimize changes to that interface.
 Please file a Github issue for bugs.*

 ## Installation
 ### Cocoapods (preferred)
 Follow the [Cocoapods: Getting started guide](https://guides.cocoapods.org/using/getting-started.html) and [Cocoapods: Using Cocoapods guide](https://guides.cocoapods.org/using/using-cocoapods.html) if you've never used Cocoapods before.